Pentagon chief, at Korean DMZ, says U.S. will not cut force in Korea

 "I think it's pretty clear that North Korea has been carefully observing the activities, especially of last week at the United Nations," Hagel said.
 "Nations who possess those kinds of weapons and who are irresponsible do watch how the world responds and reacts."

-Before visiting the DMZ on Monday, the U.S. defense chief watched an exercise in which U.S. and South Korean troops used live ammunition and explosives to destroy an obstacle so their tanks and armored vehicles could advance.
+Before visiting the DMZ on Monday, the U.S. Defence chief watched an exercise in which U.S. and South Korean troops used live ammunition and explosives to destroy an obstacle so their tanks and armoured vehicles could advance.

 (Editing by Robert Birsel)